ty-elastic/k8s-otel-finance/instruqt/o11y--course--field--otel-200-fraud--main/02-generate-training/assignment.md

 timelimit: 0
 enhanced_loading: null
 ---
 We know there has been a rash of fraudulent transactions.
 Our customer service team has been diligently labelling those transactions as fraudulent as they are reported.
-Unfortunately, we don't know why those transactions are fraudulent; there are simply too many variables to track.
-This is, of course, an ideal application of a classification model.
+Unfortunately, we don't know why those transactions are fraudulent; there are simply too many variables to follow.
+This is, of course, an ideal application of a classification machine learning model.

 To build a classification model, we first need data to train it against actual fraudulent data.